COVID-19 update: February 15th 2021

 Why is COVID-19 considered so bad?

 The vast majority of people infected with COVID-19 will have mild respiratory signs such as a fever, cough, shortness of breath, sore throat and runny nose.
-However in some people the disease progresses to pneumonia.
-This can be severe enough for patients to need intubation and ventilation in the ICU.
+However in some people the disease progresses to pneumonia and other serious health conditions.
+In severe cases patients need intubation and ventilation in the ICU.
 This video – “What Coronavirus actually does to the human body” – is a very good explanation of what the virus does and we recommend that everyone watches it.

 COVID-19 is a newly emerged virus and none of the human population has any immunity to it.
-That is why it spreads so quickly: through inhalation of infected droplets in the air or by touching infected surfaces and transferring the virus to your eyes/nose/mouth.
+It can spread quickly: through inhalation of infected droplets in the air or by touching infected surfaces and transferring the virus to your eyes/nose/mouth.
 People with suppressed immune systems or other medical conditions are even more at risk of severe infections.